 If you are due to meet with any of our staff – either in one of our buildings or at your own home – and you have symptoms that could be COVID-19 please contact the team on the number that is outlined on your appointment letter.

 Do not attend your appointment if you have symptoms of Coronavirus.
 We will discuss an alternative way of providing support to you.

 If you feel your needs change or your symptoms worsen please contact your usual team to let us know (within usual office hours).

-BSL videos on 'Spotting the signs' and 'self isolating if you have symptoms' are available to watch.
+A BSL video on 'Spotting the signs' is available to watch.

-The following brochure is available to all our service users and carers in the community, and gives information on what changes they can expect to take place on their ward during this time.
+The following brochure is available to all our service users and carers in the community, and gives information on what changes they can expect to take place during this time.

 BSL Coronavirus videos